 AKVorrat presents itself for the first time in the Audimax of the University of Vienna, which is occupied on the occasion of student protests (#unibrennt).

-Official foundation of the association "Arbeitskreis Vorratsdaten Österreich (AKVorrat)"
+Official founding of the association "Arbeitskreis Vorratsdaten Österreich (AKVorrat)"

 Austria adopts a law implementing the EU Data Retention Directive (2006/24 / EC).